 In Year 8 PSHE lessons, students identify their own strengths and areas for development and explore how to develop employability skills for the modern workplace.

-Year 8 develop their Unifrog profile further by completing both the Interests and Personality profile quizzes which are based on the Myers-Briggs and John Holland psychometric testing.
+Year 8 develop their Unifrog profile further by completing both the Interests and Personality profile quizzes which are based on the Myers-Briggs and John Holland psychometric testing as well as the work environments quiz which enables Unifrog to tailor guidance to each individual student.
 Year 8 start to look ahead towards key stage 4 decisions and learn about the various pathways ahead, both academic and vocational, specifically apprenticeships.

 In the Summer Term, Year 8 also enjoy an environmentally-themed Enterprise Day where they work in groups to plan, design and present an idea in response to a specific business brief.